Bounded Termination of Monotonicity-Constraint Transition Systems: The Bounded Termination Problem

-The reader may note that the constraints cannot express that $x_{max}$ is \emph{precisely} the maximum among initial values---but the effect is the same.
+The reader may note that the constraints cannot express that $x_{max}$ is \emph{precisely} the maximum among initial values---which was our intention---but the effect is the same.
 If for some flow-point we can deduce the invariant $x_{max}\ge x_j$, then $x_j$ must be bounded by one of the initial values---since $x_j$ is related to $x_{max}$ only by paths passing through $x_1,\dots,x_{ar(f_0)}$ at $f_0$.
 More formally:

 \blem Let $M$ be a rooted multipath of $I(\mathcal{A})$.
 Suppose that $M$ is satisfiable.
-Then there is a satisfying assignment for $M$ such that $\sigma[0,{max}]$ (the assignment of $x_{max}$ in the initial flow-point) is exactly $\max_{1\le i \le n} \sigma[0,i]$; and $\sigma[0,{min}]$ is exactly $\min_{1\le i \le n} \sigma[0,i]$. \elem Such an assignment will be called \emph{tight}.
+Then there is a satisfying assignment for $M$ such that $\sigma[0,{max}]$ (the assignment of $x_{max}$ in the initial flow-point) is exactly $\max_{1\le i \le n} \sigma[0,i]$; and $\sigma[0,{min}]$ is exactly $\min_{1\le i \le n} \sigma[0,i]$.
+Such an assignment will be called \emph{tight}. \elem

-The next step will be to compute the stable program $S(I(\mathcal{A}))$.
-Then we proceed to identifying bounded variables.
-To see why stabilization is necessary, consider the program in Figure~\ref{fig:bounding}, shown together with its control-flow graph.
-The notation \pgt{x:=*} represents the assignment of a value unrelated to the program inputs.

-\begin{fig0}{A program and its CFG (with flow-points for the If, the Then and Else branches, and the While header).
-Which variable is bounded at W?}{t}{fig:bounding}